ParnianJR/Pacman_Phase2/README.md

-# second_Phase
+# second_Phase of pacman project
-This is the second phase of the pacman project(human player)
+This is the second phase of final project of fundamentals of programming(human player)